Opal: Synthetic opal

-Local atomic structure of opals
+Local atomic structure

 The lattice of spheres of opal that cause interference with light is several hundred times larger than the fundamental structure of crystalline silica.
 As a mineraloid, no unit cell describes the structure of opal.
 Nevertheless, opals can be roughly divided into those that show no signs of crystalline order (amorphous opal) and those that show signs of the beginning of crystalline order, commonly termed cryptocrystalline or microcrystalline opal.
 Dehydration experiments and infrared spectroscopy have shown that most of the H2O in the formula of SiO2·nH2O of opals is present in the familiar form of clusters of molecular water.
 Isolated water molecules, and silanols, structures such as SiOH, generally form a lesser proportion of the total and can reside near the surface or in defects inside the opal.

 The structure of low-pressure polymorphs of anhydrous silica consists of frameworks of fully corner bonded tetrahedra of SiO4.
 The higher temperature polymorphs of silica cristobalite and tridymite are frequently the first to crystallize from amorphous anhydrous silica, and the local structures of microcrystalline opals also appear to be closer to that of cristobalite and tridymite than to quartz.
 The structures of tridymite and cristobalite are closely related and can be described as hexagonal and cubic close-packed layers.
 It is therefore possible to have intermediate structures in which the layers are not regularly stacked.